Ahituv-lab/Asymmetron/venv/README.md

 	-max_dist: Maximum distance to consider in the analysis.
 Default is 100.
 	-bins: Number of bins to subdivide the analysis in.
 Default is 1, which does not perform this analysis.
 	-plots: Returns the associated plots of the asymmetries for each file.
+#### Outputs:
+	-Table containing strand asymmetries of ++/+-/-+/-- orientations, same-strand, opposite strand, p-value, p-value with Binomial correction.
+	-Histograms of strand asymmetries for each pair of comparisons.
+	-Barplot of strand-asymmetries across the bins.

 ### 4. orientation.py
 #### Input requirements:
 	-motif_no_annotation
 	-motif_annotation
+#### Output:
+	-Un-annotated BED formatted motif with annotation based on -motif_annotation file.